Jaffa Cakes: Manufacture

 McVitie's entire line of Jaffa Cakes are produced at the McVitie's factory in Stockport.
 The Jaffa Cake production area covers an acre (1 acre) and includes a production line over a mile (1 mile) long.
 In the early 2000s, it pioneered the development of advanced machine vision technology for quality control.

 Flavour variants

 Although Jaffa Cakes are usually orange flavour, limited edition flavours have been available, such as lemon-and-lime, strawberry and blackcurrant.
 McVities launched limited-edition pineapple flavour Jaffa Cakes in early 2020.
 In early 2021, McVitie's unveiled the new flavours cherry and passionfruit.

 In mid 2023, McVitie's launched Raspberry flavour Jaffa Cakes.
 In June 2024, McVitie's launched Cola Bottle flavour Jaffa Cakes.
+In January 2026 McVitie's launched Hot Honey and Yuzu Lemon Flavour Variants.

 Advertising

 In 2021 McVitie & Price launched a £4.7 million advertising and social media campaign to promote the brand.
 Its recent advertising stresses the product's identity as a cake.
 For instance, a 2024 billboard says "Stand here if you think it's a cake" on one side and "Stand here if you're an idiot" on the other side.